Blackbeancreative/benecms-docs/docs/console.md

 ## Managing your project

 We have created your project, now we have to access it.
-Pinco CMS is all hosted through the cloud thus not requiring you to create a specific deployment environment for the CMS.
+Bene CMS is all hosted through the cloud thus not requiring you to create a specific deployment environment for the CMS.
 You can access the CMS via [https://manage.benecms.com/](https://manage.benecms.com/)

 **Remember to login using the same email and password as your main account**